Discovery and development of integrase inhibitors: History

-The body uses its immune system to protect itself from bacteria, viruses and other disease-causing beings, and when it fails to do so immunodeficiency diseases occur.
-One such disease is acquired immunodeficiency syndrome (AIDS) which is most commonly a result of an infection by the human immunodeficiency virus (HIV).

-Two closely related types of HIV have been identified, HIV-1 and HIV-2.
-While HIV-2 is spreading in India and West Africa, HIV-1 is more virulent and the number one cause of AIDS worldwide.
-Though some of the patients have different results in most cases people infected with HIV go on to develop AIDS and ultimately die of opportunistic infections or cancer.
+The body uses its immune system to protect itself from bacteria, viruses, and other disease-causing pathogens; when it fails to do so, immunodeficiency diseases occur.
+One such disease is acquired immunodeficiency syndrome (AIDS), most commonly resulting from infection by the human immunodeficiency virus (HIV).
+Two closely related types of HIV have been identified: HIV-1 and HIV-2.
+HIV-1 is more virulent and is the predominant cause of AIDS worldwide, while HIV-2 is found primarily in West Africa.
+In most cases, people infected with HIV go on to develop AIDS and face life-threatening opportunistic infections or cancer without treatment.